maskarade/Robolectric-Instrumentation/README.md

 This library does not adopt semantic versioning.
 Rather, the first two parts indicate the compatible version of Robolectric.
-That is, this version is currently compatible with Robolectric v3.0.
+That is, v3.1.x of this library is compatible with Robolectric v3.1.y.

-The third part of the version is the revision of this library.
+The last part of the version is the revision of this library.

 ## See Also